fuzfafu/KML-Circle-Generator/README.md

 Keeping them separate makes it easy to turn one off (e.g. hide the center pins but keep the circles) in Google Earth or My Maps.

+If you need them as one file, use [KML Merger](https://kmlmerger.com/)

 Open either file in [Google Earth](https://earth.google.com/) or [Google My Maps](https://www.google.com/maps/d/) to see your circles.